keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 ## Getting Access to the Keboola Platform
 ### Keboola Administration
-> *At the start, choose a few people (usually 2 to 4, depending on how big your organization is) to be your Keboola Organization administrators.
+> *At the start, choose a few people (usually 2 to 4, depending on how big your organization is) to be your Keboola organization administrators.
 > They'll have the power to set up new Keboola projects and add the first users.
 It's best to keep this group small.*

-**Keboola Organization admin** is a role with permissions to:
+**Keboola organization admin** is a role with permissions to:
 - Leave and re-enter all existing projects in the organization.
 - View and edit billing details.
 - Manage [shared buckets](/catalog/#sharing-types).